iobroker-community-adapters/ioBroker.ico-cloud/README.md

 ## ico adapter for ioBroker

-ICO Poolsensor allow to monitor the state of the water in your pool and recommends actions to take.
+ICO Poolsensors allow to monitor the state of the water in your pool and recommend actions to take.

+Nothing here, yet.
+Watch forum for test announcement.

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later